rpm-software-management/rpm/doc/manual/macros.md

 only recursive macro expansion is performed.
 A parameterized macro contains an (opts) field.
-The opts (i.e. string between parentheses) is passed exactly as is to getopt(3) for argc/argv processing at the beginning of a macro invocation.
+The opts (i.e. string between parentheses) is passed exactly as is to getopt(3) for argc/argv processing at the beginning of a macro invocation. "--" can be used to separate options from arguments.
 While a parameterized macro is being expanded, the following shell-like macros are available:

 ```
 	%0	the name of the macro being invoked